The Devil Inside (film): Reception

 The film's ending, in particular, came under heavy criticism.
 "Is it the worst movie ending of all time?"
 David Haglund asked in Slate, citing various negative audience reaction to that aspect of the film online.
 "What upset them even more than its abruptness", he suggested, "was the title immediately following it that urged audiences to visit a website to learn more. "[It's] a marketing twist that makes audiences feel taken advantage of," said Haglund.
 The writers defended themselves by saying that they knew the unconventional closure would draw criticism, but "felt authentic to us" as according to co-writer Matthew Peterman, "Sometimes real life doesn't follow a perfect structure.
 Things aren't always wrapped up and resolved when or how you'd like them to be.
 All of us enjoyed leaving things open ended.
 We thought it was visceral, we thought it was unique."
-Audiences then flooded the Internet with videos of furious reactions, and demanding refunds from Paramount Pictures.
+Audiences then flooded the Internet with videos of furious reactions, including one video showing a theater audience loudly booing and demanding refunds from Paramount Pictures.
 Some pointed out the website link being the worst addition, as they felt they paid admission to an incomplete film, and were rewarded with an ending website title card that did not work from opening night to now.
 Director William Brent Bell added that the title card directing to a website was added by Paramount, given they "thought it was kind of cool to continue the story on this website".

 Besides the preponderance of negative reviews, there were a few critics who gave the film a positive review.
 Steve Barton of Dread Central stated, "The Devil Inside is home to moments that will shock, scare, disturb, and leave you gasping.
 It's a trip to the dark side that's well worth taking."
 Joe Leydon of Variety wrote that the film "generates a fair amount of suspense during sizable swaths of its familiar but serviceable exorcism-centric scenario."